 As for what can replace Christianity then there is hardly any cohesive answer.
 In fact, different aspects of what Christianity used to do is now done by different institutions.
 Education and science are their own distinct spheres of live, unconnected to religion.
 So is government bureaucracy that replaced administrative clergy.
 Entertainment industry now creates characters that people love and who inspire them.
 Finally, internet and community centers connect people like never before.
 There is no role for Christianity left, it's time for it to go.

 Since everything that religion once done is now done by other structures, we no longer need church in our lives.
 It's time we phased out religious institutions from our life and make that final step into the future.
+Jesus, his story and associated holidays like Christmas will stay with us just like Greek and Roman myth did, but believing in him is no longer possible.

 Saturday, October 18, 2025